 Food and Nutrition

-Puppies begin to be weaned off their mother's milk around three to six weeks of age and are typically fully weaned between six to eight weeks of age.
-By the time you get your new puppy home, she will have been eating puppy food for at least a few weeks.
-The breeder or adopter will provide you with information about the type of food it is eating.
+Puppies begin weaning off their mother's milk around 3 to 6 weeks of age and are typically fully weaned between 6 to 8 weeks.
+By the time you get your new puppy, it should already be eating puppy food for at least a few weeks.
+The breeder or adopter should provide you with information about the type of food it is eating.